harshwani1997/JSONStorageMechanism/README.md

-# JSONStorage - Query by Example
+# JSONStorageMechanism - Query by Example

 This application is an implementation of a basic storage mechanism in JSON format.
 This  program query by exanple allows a client to specify a structure which is used as an example,